dongyuu1/ELEC0138-groupM/README.md

 python main.py
 ```

-To perform different kinds of attacks & defenses please refer to the readme files in the folder ./Carpark_App_new
+To perform different kinds of attacks & defenses please refer to the readme files SQL_Injection.txt and Synflood_attack&detection.txt in the folder ./Carpark_App_new.